OpenModelica/OMSimulator/testsuite/fmi-cross-check/README.md

 ```
 in Makefile.

-Now call the Makefile and that's it.
+Now call the Makefile and that's it

 ```bash
 $ make all